AdobeDocs/experience-platform.en/help/rtcdp/destinations/bing-ads-extension.md

 4. In the **[!UICONTROL Select available Launch property]** window, select the Launch property in which you want to install the extension.
 You also have the option of creating a new property in Launch.
 A property is a collection of rules, data elements, configured extensions, environments, and libraries.
 Learn about properties in the [Properties page section](https://docs.adobe.com/content/help/en/launch/using/reference/admin/companies-and-properties.html#properties-page) of the Launch documentation.
 5. The workflow takes you to Launch to complete the installation.

-For information about the extension configuration options and installation support, see the [Google Ads page on Adobe Exchange](https://www.adobeexchange.com/experiencecloud.details.101383.google-ads.html).
+For information about the extension configuration options and installation support, see the [Bing Ads Universal Event Tracking (UET) page on Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.100154.html).

 You can also install the extension directly in the [Experience Platform Launch interface](https://launch.adobe.com/).
 See [Add a new extension](https://docs.adobe.com/content/help/en/launch/using/reference/manage-resources/extensions/overview.html#add-a-new-extension) in the Launch documentation.